David Seymour: Path to leadership, 2011–2014

+Fifth National Government

+First term (2014–2017)

-He replaced Jamie Whyte as the leader of ACT on 3 October 2014.
-Seymour was re-elected to Parliament, representing Epsom, in the 2017 general election.
+At the election, Seymour was elected for the Epsom electorate with a majority of 4,250 votes.
+Jamie Whyte did not win in his bid for the Pakuranga electorate, and Seymour replaced Whyte as the leader of ACT on 3 October 2014.

-Parliamentary Under-Secretary
+Ministerial portfolios

-Seymour was appointed Parliamentary Under-Secretary to the Minister of Education and Minister of Regulatory Reform by Prime Minister John Key on 29 September 2014, as a result of National's confidence and supply agreement with ACT.
+National returned as a minority government with ACT in confidence and supply in 2014, and Seymour was appointed parliamentary under-secretary to the Minister of Education and Minister of Regulatory Reform on 29 September 2014, as a result of National's confidence and supply agreement with ACT.
 Seymour was given responsibility for partnership schools, and reforms to the Resource Management Act 1991 and other regulation.

 In October 2015, a Labour Party member's bill to make parliamentary under-secretaries subject to the Official Information Act passed its first reading in Parliament.
-Seymour accused the Bill of personally attacking him, and said it was not necessary because under-secretaries did not have decision-making powers.
+Seymour accused the bill of personally attacking him, and said it was not necessary because under-secretaries did not have decision-making powers.
+Nonetheless, Seymour was one of 109 members of Parliament who voted in favour of the legislation at its third reading in June 2016.

 Contracts in the second round of applications for charter (partnership) schools were completed on 11 September 2014.
 In January 2016, the contract was terminated for a Northland charter school from the first round, Te Pūmanawa o te Wairua.
 Seymour continued to support the policy and push for more charter schools to be established.

-End of Life Choice Act
+End of Life Choice Bill

-On 6 June 2015, Seymour confirmed that he was preparing a member's bill that would legalise assisted dying after Seales v Attorney-General found that only parliament had the ability to address assisted dying laws.
-On 14 October 2015, Seymour lodged the End of Life Choice Bill into the member's ballot, launched a website promoting his bill, and released an ACT-commissioned poll of 2800 people showing 66% public support in favour of legalising assisted dying.